MartinDaCosta53/VCAN2040/docs/VLCB4in4out_README.md

 alt-D to remove it.

 It should be noted that the use of alt-D only removes an event from the FCU internal table.
-It does not remove the event from the Arduino events table.
+It does not remove the event from the Pico events table.